Colloid thruster

-A colloid thruster (or "electrospray thruster") is a type of low thrust electric propulsion rocket engine that uses electrostatic acceleration of charged liquid droplets for propulsion.
+A colloid thruster (or electrospray thruster) is a type of low thrust electric propulsion rocket engine that uses electrostatic acceleration of charged liquid droplets for propulsion.
 In a colloid thruster, charged liquid droplets are produced by an electrospray process and then accelerated by a static electric field.
 The liquid used for this application tends to be a low-volatility ionic liquid.

 Like other ion thrusters, its benefits include high efficiency, thrust density, and specific impulse; however it has very low total thrust, on the order of micronewtons.
 It provides very fine attitude control or efficient acceleration of small spacecraft over long periods of time.
+Busek asserts its BET-300-P thruster operates with a specific impulse of either 850 seconds or 2300 seconds, depending on how it is configured.
+In comparison, the high performance NEXT-C gridded ion thruster was used on the DART mission with a specific impulse of over 3100 seconds.

 Flight use

 Eight electrospray thrusters were first used in space on the NASA ST-7 ESA LISA Pathfinder mission, to demonstrate disturbance reduction.
 Having logged roughly 1,400 hours on-orbit, the Busek built thrusters system met 100% of their mission goals for the LISA Pathfinder mission.